Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Grow Hollyhocks

 Hollyhocks grow best in full sun but will tolerate part shade.
-They grow best in well-drained soil.
+They prefer well-drained soil.
 They like to be moist so keep your plants watered during dry periods.
+A thick layer of mulch will help retain moisture and prevent weed seeds from germinating.

 When watering your plants, water at the roots, rather than from overhead.
 This prevents the spread of rust, the scourge of gardeners trying to grow hollyhocks.
 When you water from overhead, the water falls with such force that it bounces back up, carrying soil and fungus up on to the leaves.